jnozzi/cocoadev.com/markdown/HowToRenameAVolume.md

 I tried using disktool, and it works, but it sits open rather than quitting after it renames the disk... ???

-Why must errors be caught for General/AppleScript?
+Why must errors be caught for AppleScript?
 Its a removable flash drive...
 Just wondering?

 *Because if the rename doesn't take place for whatever reason (and there can always be reasons - they're users!), your app should reflect that rather than assuming everything's okay.
 Good practice. ;-)*